 Regular group labyrinth walks are held at the Centennial Park Labyrinth at 9am on the first Sunday of every month.
 Come and experience the powerful metaphor of the labyrinth in a group setting.
-Its an opportunity to learn more about the labyrinth from a Veriditas trained facilitator and to remind yourself what it is to simply be in community in a gentle, peaceful way.
+Its an opportunity to learn more about the labyrinth and to remind yourself what it is to simply be in community in a gentle, peaceful way.
 These events are free and open to all.
 Sign up to our newsletter to receive information about all labyrinth events.
 The labyrinth is on Dickens Drive.
 Check the location page for directions.

 Let the heartsick, let the empty,